yizhoucc/auditory-foraging-IRC/readme.md

 - irc_gym folder. a wraper of stablebaseline. no need to use it in my opionion. you can just run training individually with more flexibility. example in yc.ipynb.

 - store. store the data occur during this.

+- plot xxx notebooks. to generate the plots

+- vary xxx notebooks, to train the agents.

 # hints
  - curiculum training. learning a complex task is hard. learning without punishment coudl be a first step. we can add punishment back later.